Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started-Private-Mode.md

 1. Wait until the pipeline is finished before you continue.

-1. Go through the Azure Portal to your newly created Resource Group (something like `aoe2ebuildagents-rg`) to see all the resources that were provisioned for you.
+1. Go through the Azure Portal to your newly created Resource Group (something like `ace2e-buildinfra-rg`) to see all the resources that were provisioned for you.
-1. Take a note of the name of the Resource Group.
-You will need it in the next step.
-1. Also, note down the name of the VNet that was provisioned within this Resource Group, something like `aoe2ebuildagents-vnet`.

     ![self-hosted agent resources in azure](/docs/media/self-hosted-agents-resources-in-azure.png)